 Ebates offers cash back if you shop at the stores listed on their site.
 To get on the savings, you can make purchases via the thousands of stores on the Ebates.com website.

-Ibotta is a free app that also provides you cash back for your purchases.
+Shopkick is a free app that pays you just for walking into stores.

 How to Save Money for a Trip by Skipping the Restaurant and Eating In

 It’s tempting to get off of work and as soon as you get home, get to sit in front of the TV.

 The last thing on your mind is to prepare dinner, and it’s so easy to use the app on your phone to order a pizza, and actually count down the delivery time until your doorbell rings.

 Ordering delivery and eating at restaurants can do serious damage to your wallet.